covidgraph/data_cord19/README.md

 `ENV`: will be `PROD` or `DEV`

-`GC_NEO4J_URL`: The full bolt url example 'bolt://myneo4jhostname:7687'

-`GC_NEO4J_USER`: The neo4j user

-`GC_NEO4J_PASSWORD`: The neo4j password
+`CONFIGS_NEO4J`: defaults to `{"host":"localhost"}`.
+The connections details for the database.
+For details see https://github.com/covidgraph/motherlode/blob/master/README.md#the-neo4j-connection-string

-besides that you can set all variables in dataloader/config.py via env variable with a `CONFIGS_` prefix.
-See https://git.connect.dzd-ev.de/dzdtools/pythonmodules/-/tree/master/Configs for more details
+besides that you can set all variables in `dataloader/config.py` via env variable with a `CONFIGS_` prefix.
+See https://git.connect.dzd-ev.de/dzdtools/pythonmodules/-/tree/master/Configs for more details on how to manipulate the parameters

 **Volumes**